What Happens When Your Ex Does Not Comply with Your Divorce Decree

 What happens if divorce decree is not followed and what does holding in contempt mean?
 When it comes to contempt of court divorce charges, jail time is the most extreme remedy.
 Other more common remedies include attorney’s fees, monetary judgments and additional temporary orders.
 Again, the court’s goal is to rehabilitate and “fix the problem,” not send people to jail unless absolutely necessary.

 Wondering what to do if divorce decree is violated for non-payment of child support or spousal support and what does it mean to be in contempt of court for non-payment?
 Non-payment of court ordered support can be construed as contempt of court in divorce.
-If you go to court, several statutory remedies exist to address non-payment.
+If you go to court, several statutory remedies exist to address non-payment, so there are consequences for not following divorce decree orders.

 However, most of these remedies involve taking away a person’s livelihood and ability to earn.
 For example, along with jail time, a judge can take away a party’s driver’s license or professional license, including law license or accounting license, in certain instances.